cisagov/ScubaGear/baselines/powerbi.md

 - Evaluate whether certificates or secrets are a more secure option for the implementation.
   > Note:
-  > That Microsoft recommends certificates over secrets.
+  > Microsoft recommends certificates over secrets.

 - Use the principle of least privilege in implementing service principals; only provide the ability to create app registrations to